 Electromagnetic locating instruments work by either inducing or directly injecting an electromagnetic signal onto the targeted utility pipe or cable.
 These instruments typically utilize frequencies between roughly 400 hertz and 480 kilohertz.

-Lower frequencies tend to remain on the target utility better than higher frequencies, which sometimes have a tendency to “bleed over” onto adjacent conductors, causing errors and distortions that can fool even the most experienced technicians.
+Lower frequencies tend to remain on the target utility better than higher frequencies, which sometimes tend to “bleed over” onto adjacent conductors, causing errors and distortions that can fool even the most experienced technicians.

 An EM locating instrument consists of two pieces: a transmitter and a receiver, and comes in single or multi-frequency configurations.
 Single-frequency models are usually intended for a specific type of utility (pipe or wire-based).